A Combination Theorem for Metric Bundles: Introduction

 {\bf Proposition \ref{necflaring}: }{\it Let $P: X \rightarrow B$ be a metric (graph) bundle such that \\ 1) $X$ is hyperbolic. \\ 2) There exists $\delta_0$ such that each fiber $F_z = p^{-1} (z) \subset X$ equipped with the inherited path metric is $\delta_0$-hyperbolic.\\ Then the metric bundle satisfies a flaring condition.

 In particular, any exact sequence of finitely generated groups $1 \rightarrow N \rightarrow G \rightarrow Q \rightarrow 1$ with $N$ and $G$ hyperbolic, satisfies a flaring condition.}

 {\bf Outline of the main steps:}\\ There are four main steps in the proof of Combination Theorem \ref{combthm}.
 Precise definitions of terms are given in the next subsection.\\ 1) First we construct a metric graph bundle (see Definition $\ref{defn-mgbdl}$) out of a given metric bundle.
 The bundles have quasi-isometric base space and total space.
-Next we set out to prove that this metric graph bundle is hyperbolic under the given conditions on the metric bundle.\\ 2) Proposition \ref{existence-qi-section} proves the existence of qi sections and is the coarse geometric analog of the statement that a principal bundle with contractible base is trivial.
+Next we set out to prove that this metric graph bundle is hyperbolic under the given conditions on the metric bundle.\\ 2) Proposition \ref{existence-qi-section} proves the existence of qi sections and is the coarse geometric analog of the statement that any fiber bundle with contractible base admits a section.
 The main ingredient of the proof is the definition of a `discrete flow' of one fiber to another fiber.
 This is the content of Section 2.1.
-The main idea is elaborated upon in the first paragraph of Section 2.1.\\ 3) Any two such qi sections bound a `ladder' between them (cf. Definition \ref{defn-ladder}, \cite{mitra-ct}, \cite{mitra-trees}).
+The main idea is elaborated upon in the first paragraph of Section 2.1.\\ 3) Any two such qi sections bound a `ladder' between them (cf. Definition \ref{defn-ladder} below, \cite{mitra-ct}, \cite{mitra-trees}).
 The next step is to prove the hyperbolicity of these ladders.
 In Section \ref{small-ladder} we prove hyperbolicity of small-girth ladders (Proposition \ref{main-lem}).
 In Section \ref{big-ladder} we break up a big ladder into small-girth ladders and use a consequence (Proposition \ref{hyp-tree}) of a combination theorem due to Mj-Reeves \cite{mahan-reeves} to conclude that the whole ladder is hyperbolic. \\ 4) In Section 4, we assemble the pieces to prove Theorem \ref{combthm}.

-For the reader interested in getting to the main ideas of Theorem \ref{combthm} without getting into technical details, we have sketched Steps (1) and (2) above in the first paragraph of Section 2.1, the first paragraph of Section 3 and the paragraph following the statement of Proposition \ref{main-lem} in Section \ref{small-ladder}.
+For the reader interested in getting to the main ideas of the proof of Theorem \ref{combthm} without getting into technical details, we have sketched Step (2) above in the first paragraph of Section 2.1, and Step (3) above in the the first paragraph of Section 3 and the paragraph following the statement of Proposition \ref{main-lem} in Section \ref{small-ladder}.

 {\bf Acknowledgments:} We would like to thank Panos Papasoglu for explaining the proof of the last statement of Theorem \ref{bigon} to us.
 We would also like to thank Chris Leininger for sharing his examples in \cite{ls-disk} with us.
 This paper owes an intellectual debt to Hamenstadt's paper \cite{hamenst-word}, which inspired us to find a combination Theorem in the generality described here.
 Finally we would like to thank the referee for a meticulous reading of the manuscript and for several helpful remarks and comments.
 In particular, the notion of a metric graph bundle arose out of the referee's comments on an earlier draft.